 |Tish Yager||Marine Science, Franklin College of Arts and Sciences|

-- Membership in the Affiliate Faculty of the certificate shall be determined by the
+- Membership in the Affiliate Faculty of the program shall be determined by the Advisory

 - a member of this Faculty shall be a regular teacher of an approved course in the Certificate Program, or

 - shall have within the past two years directed a capstone project for the Certificate, or